khadijaMadane/NeuralCollaborativeFiltering-MovieRecommendation/README.md

 2. Ensure that the `train.csv` and `test.csv` files are properly formatted for use with the model.
 3. The script will split the dataset into training and test sets automatically.

-### Training the Model

-To start training the model, run the following command:

-bash
-python train.py --epochs 10 --batch_size 512 --learning_rate 0.001

-This command starts the training process for 10 epochs with a batch size of 512 and a learning rate of 0.001.

-### Evaluation

-After training, the model’s performance can be evaluated on the test set using the following command:

-bash
-python evaluate.py --model_path "path/to/saved_model.pth"

-This will output the **MSE**, **RMSE**, **MAE**, and **Accuracy** metrics on the test dataset.

-### Visualizing Results

-To visualize the training progress, you can use the following command to plot the loss curves:

-bash
-python visualize.py --log_dir "path/to/log/directory"

-## Folder Structure

-plaintext
-NeuralCollaborativeFiltering-MovieRecommendation/
-│
-├── data/                    # Preprocessed dataset files
-├── models/                  # Saved model checkpoints
-├── scripts/                 # Python scripts for training, evaluation, and visualization │   ├── train.py
-│   ├── evaluate.py
-│   └── visualize.py
-├── requirements.txt         # Python dependencies
-└── README.md                # Project documentation

-## Requirements

-- Python 3.x
-- PyTorch 1.10+
-- NumPy
-- Pandas
-- Matplotlib
-- Scikit-learn

-To install the necessary dependencies, you can run the following:

-bash
-pip install -r requirements.txt

 ## Contributing